Vettabase/mariadb-columnstore-docker/README.md

 # MariaDB Columnstore Docker Image

-This is a fork of [mariadb-columnstore-docker](https://github.com/mariadb-corporation/mariadb-columnstore-docker/tree/master) maintained by [Vettabase](https://vettabase.com/).
+This is a fork of [mariadb-columnstore-docker](https://github.com/mariadb-corporation/mariadb-columnstore-docker/tree/master) developed by [Vettabase](https://vettabase.com/).
 The aim of this fork is to keep an updated version of MariaDB Community edition with Columnstore and the S3 engine for use by the community and production installations.

 The official MariaDB docker currently does not support Columnstore of the S3 engine, an [issue](https://github.com/MariaDB/mariadb-docker/issues/457) is already open to get this resolved.